 We’ve all heard about the many health benefits of tea.
-Stress, sleep, weight loss, digestion—the list of tea health benefits could go on for days.
+Support for calmness, sleep, weight management, digestion—the list of tea health benefits could go on for days.

 But is tea actually that healthy?